Agnesty/e-commerce_with_restapi_app/README.md

 A new Flutter project.
 This is my new flutter project and also my first portfolio for make Android mobile app.

-This is just for my pracice.
+This is just for my practice.

 ## Getting Started